How to use this media profile – This page has been created for anyone wishing to promote the “Wacky Wabbit” AJ841.

 Why the “Wacky Wabbit”? – This was added purely for marketing purposes, however the (W) Rabbit in the Harvard was a wartime patch from the No 5 British Flying Training school in Florida.

 Andy Goodall slightly modified it and gave it the name “Wacky Wabbit” he wanted to call it “Wicked Wabbit” however that was taken by a famous P47 Thunderbolt!
 The kids love it and it gives this beautiful Harvard an identity.

 Photograph left – Andrew Goodall

-The below Seven photographs are by the extremely talented – Piotr Szydło Please view his Facebook page.
+The below 9 photos that you may save and copy plus Seven high resolution photographs by the extremely talented – Piotr Szydło Please view his Facebook page.
 Please cut and paste for any T6 Harvard aviation business with full permission from the photographer.

 1 – Pdf file – G-BJST – Diving

 2 – Pdf file – G-BJST – High Angle of Attack

 3 – Pdf file – G-BJST – Back end

 4 – Pdf file – G-BJST – Taxiing at Duxford